 XiltriX laboratory monitoring helps streamline this biotech company’s processes when a critical alarm is triggered in a particular device due to deviation or failure.
 With this information, they can then automate scheduling maintenance for that device through an interconnected lab asset management system--all the way to completion of the service event.
 The organization saves time and money with more automated procedures and in the event a critical alarm is triggered for any equipment or device, it can be properly monitored and tracked in each system providing the necessary reports for quality and compliance.

 Interested in learning more about the future of lab asset monitoring and management?
-View our recent webinar here:
+View our recent webinars here: